hawkeye-e/COM3D2_CustomEventEditor/README.md

 # COM3D2_CustomEventEditor

 A standalone program to create custom event files for Custom Event Loader used.<br>
+You can make your maid to tell a joke, dance or do anything you can think of in the game!

 Please note that this tool is **NOT** for creating .ks file.<br>
 The result zip file created must be loaded by the Custom Event Loader mod.